Faith For Our Planet: UNGA - Faith In Her Global South Women's Conference

 In September 2023, Faith for Our Planet held the Faith In Her conference on the sidelines of the United Nations General Assembly (UNGA) proceedings in New York City.
 The conference brought together speakers from several faiths and faith-based organizations to discuss ways to enhance the role of women of faith in the Global South in climate action efforts.
 Notable speakers included Ndileka Mandela, granddaughter of Nelson Mandela, and Karenna Gore, daughter of former US vice president Al Gore.

 COP28 Participation

 Faith for Our Planet also became part of the Faith Pavilion at the COP28 held in UAE in December 2023.
 FFOP arranged a panel discussion titled Religious Philanthropy for Climate Action that included speakers like Nik Nazmi, Dr Chris Elisara of the World Evangelical Alliance and environmentalist and Universitas Nasional Centre for Islamic Studies chairman Dr Fachruddin M Mangunjaya.

 Report - Accelerating Climate Finance Through Religious Philanthropy

 FFOP also launched the report Accelerating Climate Finance Through Religious Philanthropy at the COP28 panel discussion.
 The report was produced in partnership with the Duke Divinity School and supported by the Muslim World League.
-It was authored by Martin Palmer, Jemilah Mahmood, Graham Usher (bishop), Peter Harris, and Charlotte Bannister-Parker.
+It was authored by Martin Palmer, Jemilah Mahmood, Graham Usher, Peter Harris, and Charlotte Bannister-Parker.